DerKevinRiehl/replication_ramp_metering_rl_2020_zhou/README.md

 **Convergence criterion** — The paper states that learning converged after approximately 700,000 episodic iterations but does not specify a convergence criterion.
 All training campaigns were run for the full 700,000 episodes.
 No natural convergence was observed; the rolling mean reward plateaued after approximately 200,000–300,000 episodes without further improvement.

 **Checkpoint selection** — Since no checkpoint selection rule was reported, all checkpoints were evaluated retrospectively using deterministic greedy action selection.
 The checkpoint with the highest greedy evaluation reward was selected as the final policy.
-The best greedy reward of −2062.83 was obtained at episode 263,366.
+The best greedy reward of −2062.83 was obtained at episode 263,366, stored as `ckpt_best_greedy.pt`.

 **Benchmark optimisation** — The original paper benchmarks the RL controller against a PI controller with fixed gains (K_R = 100, K_P = 4).
 This replication additionally performs a grid search over K_R ∈ [1, 110] and K_P ∈ [1, 110] for PI-ALINEA, and a 1D sweep for ALINEA, optimising for two criteria: average speed without ramp queue and average speed with ramp queue.
 The optimised PI-ALINEA controller matches the RL controller on episode reward, suggesting the paper's benchmark comparison is not fully fair.

+**Combined results tables** — The benchmark CSV tables (`table1_full_results.csv` and `table2_pct_gap.csv`) contain only the benchmark controller results.
+RL controller performance indicators were extracted from `rl_performance_indicators.txt` and added manually to the final tables presented in the replication report.

 ## Citation